Test Runner for Java

 - You can click on the links in the stack trace to navigate to the source location.

 There are other VS Code embedded commands for testing, which can be found by searching

 |Specify the configuration for the test cases to run with.
 More details.

 |Specify the name of the default test configuration.

-If you meet any problem when using the extension, please refer to the FAQ to check if there is an answer to your problem.
+If you meet any problem when using the extension, please refer to the FAQ and our issue list to check if there is an answer to your problem.

 Contributing and Feedback

-If you are interested in providing feedback or contributing directly to the code base, please check the document Contributing to Java Test Runner, which covers the following parts:
+If you are interested in providing feedback or contributing directly to the code base, please check the document Contributing to Test Runner for Java, which covers the following parts:

 This extension is licensed under MIT License.

 This extension collects telemetry data to help improve our products.
 Please read Microsoft privacy statement to learn more.
 If you opt out to send telemetry data to Microsoft, please set below configuration in settings.json: